E-Cigs- The FAQs

 So, understanding your electronic cigarette and how it works and how it differs from tobacco may help you change certain tobacco cigarette ways and replace them with new electronic cigarette ways that can give you a better experience with your alternative.
 Electronic cigarettes use a battery to generate that heat which will vaporize the e-

 If you find you are sucking and getting jaw ache and little vapour, there is something wrong, so stop and try figure out what is wrong.
 Usually its the coil wick/coil is too dry, its too wet, its clogged (old e-

 1) Ensure the wick is moist enough as a dry wick (Usually will get a burnt taste) cannot vapourize liquid if there is not enough liquid to vapourize.
-(Usually will get a burnt taste and with a little fiddling…can be easily fixed)
+Always allow a ‘new’ coil to soak for the first few minutes as a dry coil WILL burn.

 2) Ensure the wick is not over moist as too much liquid cannot be ‘vaporized’.
 You can usually hear a slurping/gurgling sound and with a little fiddling can be easily fixed eg: snapping the tank/pod in a downward fashion to expel the excess eliquid via the mouthpiece should get rid of excess eliquid and gurgling.

-3) Ensure you replace the disposable clearomizer or replace the atomizing head when they are spent. (usually a funky taste or just a burnt taste).
+3) Ensure you replace the coil when they are spent. (usually a funky taste or just a burnt taste).
 Its not how long the coil will last which is relevant but rather how long the “good performance” will last.